-- Autonomous Systems and Robotics: e.g., (i) Our work on Autonomy for space lander missions to the Ocean Worlds, such as Europa and Enceladus.
+- Autonomous Systems and Robotics [funded by NASA]: e.g. (i) Our work on Autonomy for space lander missions to the Ocean Worlds, such as Europa and Enceladus.
 Our project, RASPBERRY-SI, in collaboration with CMU, UArk, the University of York, as well as testbed providers: NASA JPL (physical testbed, called OWLAT) and NASA Ames (virtual testbed, called OceanWATERS). (ii) our recent project on developing a framework for designing Modular Autonomy on ROS (MARS).

-- Computer Systems (Distributed, Hardware-Software, Data-intensive Pipelines): e.g., (i) Our work on causal reasoning for performance debugging and optimizations in systems in collaboration with Christian Kaestner (CMU) and Baishakhi Ray (Columbia). (ii) my work on causal representation learning in the AdsAI team at Google as a visiting researcher, enhancing the explainability of learned representation in deep neural networks via causal features for large-scale systems that rely on such representations for automated decision-making.
+- Causal Reasoning [funded by NSF and Google]: e.g., (i) Our work on causal reasoning for performance debugging and optimizations in computer systems (Distributed, Hardware-Software, ML Pipelines), in collaboration with Christian Kaestner (CMU) and Baishakhi Ray (Columbia). (ii) As a former visiting researcher at Google, I worked on causal representation learning, enhancing the explainability of learned representation in deep neural networks via causal features for large-scale systems that rely on such representations for automated decision-making.

-- Sciences and Engineering: e.g., (i) Our collaborative work on causal learning for cancer research in collaboration with Phillip Buckhaults (UofSC's College of Pharmacy) and Optimal vaccine promotion for COVID-19 in collaboration with Gregory Trevors (UofSC's College of Education). (ii) Our collaborative work on deep learning for symbolic mathematics in collaboration with Kallol Roy (University of Estonia).
+- Sciences and Engineering [looking for funding!]: e.g., (i) Our collaborative work on causal learning for cancer research in collaboration with Phillip Buckhaults (USC's College of Pharmacy) and optimal vaccine promotion for COVID-19 in collaboration with Gregory Trevors (USC's College of Education). (ii) Our collaborative work on deep learning for symbolic mathematics in collaboration with Kallol Roy (University of Estonia).

 I am particularly interested in the theoretical foundations of Causal Representation Learning, Adversarial ML, AutoML, and Transfer Learning.
-In addition to theory, I am excited about several directions in ML for Systems and Systems for ML.
+In addition to theory, I am excited about Sustainable AI, ML for Systems, and Systems for ML.

 Before joining the faculty at the University of South Carolina, I was a postdoc in the School of Computer Science at Carnegie Mellon University (USA), working with Christian Kaestner, and, before that, I was a postdoc in the Department of Computing at Imperial College London (UK).
 I received my Ph.D. in Computer Science at Dublin City University (Ireland), and my advisor was Claus Pahl.
-I received an M.S. degree (research-based) in Systems Engineering from Amirkabir University of Technology (Iran) in 2006, and my master’s thesis was on symbolic reasoning and multi-objective optimizations for intelligent product design support systems under the supervision of Saeed Mansour.
-I also received a B.S. degree in Math & Computer Science from the Amirkabir University of Technology in 2003.
+I received an M.S. degree (research-based) in Systems Engineering from Amirkabir University of Technology (Iran) in 2006, and my advisor was Saeed Mansour.
+I also received a B.S. in Math & Computer Science from the Amirkabir University of Technology (Iran) in 2003.

 News